Spiramycin

 Spiramycin is a macrolide antibiotic and antiparasitic.
 It is used to treat toxoplasmosis and various other infections of soft tissues.

 Although used in Europe, Canada and Mexico, spiramycin is still considered an experimental drug in the United States, but can sometimes be obtained by special permission from the FDA for toxoplasmosis in the first trimester of pregnancy.
-Another treatment option (typically used after 16w gestation) are a combination of pyrimethamine and sulfadiazine (given with leucovorin).

 Spiramycin has been used in Europe since the year 2000 under the trade name "Rovamycine", produced by Rhone-Poulenc Rorer, Sanofi and Famar Lyon, France and Eczacıbaşı İlaç, Turkey.
 It also goes under the name Rovamycine in Canada (distributed by OdanLaboratories), where it is mostly marketed to dentists for mouth infections.
+Spiramycin has been studied as a virulence inhibitor in Pseudomonas aeruginosa.

+Medical uses

+Available forms

+It is available for parenteral and oral administration.
+Another treatment option (typically used after 16w gestation) are a combination of pyrimethamine and sulfadiazine (given with leucovorin).